bengavin/graphql-aspnetcore-azureadb2c/README.md

 ## Linking with the target Azure subscription

 The example uses 'cli' based authentication to Azure.
 This method uses the Azure CLI to link with the target Azure subscription.
-Getting Ansible installed and configured should have installed the Azure CLI so it can be used independently.
+Instructions for installing the Azure CLI can be [found here](https://docs.microsoft.com/en-us/cli/azure/install-azure-cli)

 Getting hooked into your subscription is as simple as executing the following commands: